Feeling conflicted with advice about raising a spoiled baby? Put your doubts to rest and learn what it really means to “spoil a baby.”

 As you can see, neither situations are right or wrong.
 Both are crafting lifestyles based on the expectations you set.

-Most moms question if they’re raising a spoiled baby when they find themselves conflicted between their expectations and their lifestyle choices.
+Many new parents question whether they’re raising a spoiled baby or not when they find themselves conflicted between their expectations and their lifestyle choices.

-Perhaps you feel pulled to tend to the baby’s every cry but, deep down, know it doesn’t align with what you want or need.
-In your ideal world, you would simply put him down to sleep in the crib, or other adults could comfort his as well as you can.
+Perhaps you feel pulled to tend to the baby’s every cry but, deep down, know this doesn’t align with what you want or need.
+In your ideal world, you could simply put him down with no tears, or other adults could comfort him as well as you can.

-As I say in my book, How to Teach Your Baby to Self Soothe:
+As I say in How to Teach Your Baby to Self Soothe:

 I would later learn that this applies throughout all of parenthood.
 With teenagers, this might mean giving them the autonomy to make decisions, while for preschoolers, it could be letting them learn how to cope with a lost stuffed animal.
 And for babies, it can be as simple as waiting a few minutes before we go in to check on them.”

-Is your baby long past the newborn stage but still needs you in ways he can gradually do on his own?
+Is your baby long past the newborn stage but still needs you in ways she can gradually do on her own?
 Like all habits, any you’ve established up to this point can be reset.
-Take a look at these tips:
+Take a look at these tips about setting age-appropriate limits:

-- Allow other adults to tend to him.
-The only way for him to feel comfortable with other adults is to give him the opportunity to do so.
-Likewise, other adults will gain the confidence and ability to soothe and comfort him.
-They won’t know what works if, at the end of the day, you grab him out of their arms.
+• Allow other adults to tend to her.
+One way for her to feel comfortable with other adults is to allow her to do so.
+Likewise, other adults and caregivers can gain the confidence and ability to soothe and comfort her.
+They won’t know what works if, at the end of the day, you grab her out of their arms.

-- Distance yourself physically from him.
-Does he cry the minute you put him down?
-Start gradually by him down on a blanket and staying nearby.
-Then, sit near enough but not touching him.
-Repeat a similar process, gradually giving yourself more distance, all the way to setting him down safely in the crib in a different room.
+• Distance yourself physically.
+Does she cry the minute you put her down?
+Start gradually by putting her down on a blanket and staying nearby.
+Then, sit near enough but not touching her.
+Repeat a similar process, gradually giving yourself more distance, all the way to setting her down in a safe place (like the crib) in a different room.

-- Allow him to self soothe to sleep.
-Once he’s past the newborn stage and the pediatrician okays sleep training, consider undoing many of the crutches you’ve relied on.
-That way, you can ditch the pacifier, swing, swaddle, and any other sleep aid, and instead help him sleep 11-12 hours straight at night.
+• Allow her to self soothe to sleep.
+Once she’s past the newborn stage and the pediatrician okays sleep training, consider undoing many of the crutches you’ve relied on.
+That way, you can ditch your sleeping aids and instead help her sleep 11-12 hours straight at night.

 Conclusion

-If you find yourself wondering whether you’re raising a spoiled baby, it’s more likely a case of aligning with your expectations.
+If you find yourself wondering whether you’re spoiling your baby, it’s more likely a case of aligning with your expectations.

-Free download: Interested in learning about teaching your baby to self soothe?
-Get a preview of my guide, How to Teach Your Baby to Self Soothe.
-This chapter is all about the mindset for successful self-soothing and helping your baby self soothe:
+Free resource: Interested in learning about teaching your baby to self soothe?
+Get a preview of How to Teach Your Baby to Self Soothe.
+This chapter is all about the mindset for successful self-soothing and helping your baby self soothe.
+You’ll also get my newsletters, which parents say they LOVE:

 Leave a Reply